epiforecasts/bpmodels/README.md

 Below, we are simulating $5$ chains, assuming the offspring are generated using a Poisson distribution with mean, `lambda = 0.5`.
 By default, `chain_sim()` returns a vector of chain sizes/lengths.
-However, to override that so that a tree of infectees and infectors is returned, we need to specify a function for the serial interval and set `tree = TRUE`.
+If we instead want to return a tree of infectees and infectors, we need to specify a function for the serial interval and set `tree = TRUE` (see next section).

 ``` r
 chain_sim(n = 5, offspring = "pois", stat = "size", lambda = 0.5)